When should you consider redesigning your website?

 It should be noted that redesigning is not a task to be taken lightly.
 This video will help you prepare an effective redesign for your website.

-An aging brand image
+An outdated brand image

 Concrete signs that it's time to take action

-2. Your competitors have far surpassed you.
+2. Your competitors have left you far behind

-In conclusion: don't wait for your website to hold you back.
+In conclusion: don't wait for your website to hold you back

-Redesigninga website should not be seen as a luxury, but as an essential step to remain visible, readable, and effective.
+Redesigning a website should not be seen as a luxury, but as an essential step to remain visible, readable, and effective.
 If your old site is starting to show signs of wear, if your pages are no longer converting, or if your visitors are leaving without interacting, it's probably time for a redesign.

 Top 5 signs that your website is outdated